rainlanguage/arb-bot/README.md

 const orderDetails = await arb.getOrderDetails(source, config.signer);

-// to run the clearing process and get the report object which holds the report of cleared orders const reports = await arb.clear(mode, config, orderDetails, ...[clearOptions])
+// to run the clearing process and get the report object which holds the report of cleared orders const mode = "router" // mode can be one of "router", "0x" or "curve" const reports = await arb.clear(mode, config, orderDetails, ...[clearOptions])
 ```
 <br>